Thomas is healthier and more active after weight-loss surgery at Holy Cross Germantown Hospital.

 Your surgeon will provide you with instructions for preparing for surgery that are specific to your needs.
 This information provides general guidelines for potential bariatric surgery patients.

 Kaiser Permanente patients must complete the bariatric surgery program and a nutrition-focused weight-loss management program before having bariatric surgery.

-> If you are a Kaiser Permanente patient who is interested in bariatric surgery, attend a Holy Cross Hospital informational meeting to learn how to enroll in the Kaiser Permanente bariatric program in partnership with Holy Cross Hospital.
+If you are a Kaiser Permanente patient who is interested in bariatric surgery, attend an informational meeting at Holy Cross Hospital or Tyson's Corner Medical Center to learn how to enroll in the Kaiser Permanente bariatric program in partnership with Holy Cross Hospital.
 You will need a referral from your Kaiser Permanente primary care physician to enroll in the program.

-> When you have finished the six-month program at Kaiser and they are satisfied with your progress, you will be referred to a Kaiser bariatric surgeon.
+When you have finished the six-month program at Kaiser and they are satisfied with your progress, you will be referred to a Kaiser bariatric surgeon.
 You will meet with your Kaiser bariatric surgeon, who will then refer to additional specialists as needed.

 1 Week Before Surgery

 24 Hours Before Surgery